shirley-wu/shirley-wu.github.io/_pages/about.md

 author_profile: true
 ---

-I'm a PhD student at UCLA co-advised by Kai-Wei Chang and Nanyun (Violet) Peng.
+I'm a first-year PhD student at UCLA co-advised by Kai-Wei Chang and Nanyun (Violet) Peng.
 Prior to that, I got my M.S. degree from UIUC in 2023 supervised by Heng Ji, and my B.S. degree from USTC in 2020.
 I have work experience in IBM Research, Bytedance AI Lab and MSRA.

 My research interests lie in Natural Language Processing (NLP), especially information extraction, text generation, and knowledge-aware NLP.